project-anomalia/anomalia/README.md

 # anomalia

-`anomalia` is a lightweight Go library for time series data analysis.
+`anomalia` is a lightweight Go library for Time Series data analysis.

 It supports anomaly detection and correlation.
 The API is simple and configurable in the sense that you can choose which algorithm suits your needs for anomaly detection and correlation.